Facebook ads bidding has a huge effect on your ad results.

-What’s the point of a great ad or of a carefully selected audience if you’re then screwing everything up with the wrong bidding strategy?
+What’s the point of a great ad or a carefully selected audience if you’re then screwing everything up with the wrong bidding strategy?
 You may end up either paying too much for your campaign or reaching a small portion of your potential reach.
-We’ve already discussed basic bidding strategies in our guides but it’s now time for a more in-depth analysis.
-Let’s get back to the drawing board and study Facebook Ads Bidding.

 Bidding?
 Is this an auction?